videlalvaro/rabbitmq-chat/README.md

 On the RabbitMQ side there it uses a _custom exchange_ to store the last 20 messages, so new users connecting to the chat room can get a context of what's going on.
 See the project [Recent History Exchange](https://github.com/videlalvaro/rabbitmq-recent-history-exchange) for installation instructions.

+## Requirements ##

+The [Recent History Exchange](https://github.com/videlalvaro/rabbitmq-recent-history-exchange) _has to be installed_ prior to running this application.

 ## How does it work ##

 Each user that connects to the server will get a _private auto delete anonymous queue_.
 This queue will be managed by an AMQP consumer.
 Whenever the AMQP consumer recieves a message it will forward it to the Websockets process and this one will send it to the user browser.